 The World Health Organization (WHO) recommends mothers breastfeed their babies in the first six months after birth.
 Breastfeeding helps newborns achieve optimal growth and development, WHO states.

 After the first six months, WHO recommends mothers provide their children with complementary foods in conjunction with breastfeeding.
 Mothers can continue to breastfeed their kids for up to two years, according to WHO.
-The Center for Nutritional Research recommends 2-4 years of breastfeeding to ensure optimal physical and mental development.
+Some breastfeeding proponents even recommend 2-4 years of breastfeeding to ensure optimal physical and mental development.